lsneth/jellybean/README.md

 ## Back End

 The back end of _jellybean_ uses [supabase](https://supabase.com) for user authentication and database management, and the app is hosted on [netlify](https://www.netlify.com).

+## Strengths of _jellybean_

+- connected securely to a database protected by row level security and user authentication
+- loading states
+- saves sorting preferences and tracks first time visit in local storage
+- responsive design
+- tested by users, implemented feedback

+## How _jellybean_ Could Be Improved

+- accessibility
+- automated tests
+- performance
+- stricter linting rules